chimera-linux/cports/Packaging.md

 The `allow_network` argument can be used to conditionally allow network access but only during the `fetch`, `extract`, `prepare` and `patch` phases.

+The `path` argument is an array that can specify additional executable paths to prepend to the sandbox `PATH`.
+These will take priority over the default `/usr/bin`.

 If run during the `install` phase (or during the `check` phase when `checkroot` is enabled in `options`), the command will be run masquerading as the `root`